WMRamadan/fastapi-boilerplate/docs/code-review-guidelines.md

 # Code Review Guidelines

-This is a guide describes how to code reviews will be conducted for each PR made.
+This is a guide describes how the code review will be conducted for each PR made.

 ## Process of Reviewer